-This week, we’ve been looking at 3 of the most common postnatal workout mistakes a mother can do during postpartum period and ways to avoid them.
-Today, in the final blog of this series, we bring you an illustrated guide on how to avoid the Shoulder Squeezer, a mistake that can bring shoulder and neck pain to new mums after childbirth.
+This week, we’ve been looking at 3 most common workout mistakes a mother can do during postpartum/post-pregnancy and how to avoid them.
+Today, in the final blog of this series, we bring you an illustrated guide on how to avoid the Shoulder Squeezer, a mistake that can be particularly painful for new mums after birth…

-We’ve already looked at how important it is for new mums to exercise correctly, avoid the pain and to ensure that their workouts are safe and effective.
-This simple guide from our FitMama app shows how to abstain from the Shoulder Squeezer.
+We’ve already looked at how important it is that new mums exercise correctly, to ensure their workouts are safe and effective.
+This simple guide from our FitMama app [link to app] shows how to avoid the Shoulder Squeezer.

 The Shoulder Squeezer

 Many new mums are keen to tone their back and waist.
 The upper body lift is a tried and tested exercise that is great for strengthening the muscles that affect your spine and waistline (the erector spinae muscles).
 It’s a particularly useful exercise for after having a baby, as the stronger these muscles are, the less likely mums are to experience the shoulder and backache that’s so common in the first few months after childbirth.
 But if you do it wrong, you can actually make those aches and pains worse.

 The most common mistake when doing upper body lifts as an exercise is to squeeze your shoulders up to your neck as you lift, like this…

 (You’ll see that the mum in this picture has a towel tucked under her chest – this makes the exercise much more comfortable for breastfeeding mums.)

 This creates potentially painful tension in the shoulders, neck and back.